somework/composer-symlinks/README.md

 Set `absolute-path` to true if you want to create realpath symlinks
 Set `throw-exception` to false if you dont want to break creating on some error while check symlinks
 Set `force-create` to force unlink link if something already exists on link path

+You can set personal configs for any symlink.
+For personal configs `link` must be defined

 ```json
 {
     "extra": {